Joel-H-dot/MVPR/RDME.md

 ```none
 pip install MVPR
 ```
 This package fits a multi-variable polynomial equation to a set of data using cross validation.
 The solution is regularised using truncated singular value decomposition of the Moore-Penrose pseudo-inverse, where the truncation point is found using a golden section search.
+It is suitable for ill-posed problems, and for preventing over-fitting to noise.

 [pypi]:  https://pypi.org/project/MVPR/